sreehari1004/Email_Spam_Detection/README.md

 ## Future Improvements

 - Integrate with Gmail API for real-time scanning
-- Add a web-based frontend using Streamlit or Flask
+- Add a database to track flagged messages
-- Use deep learning models like BERT for improved classification
+- Use deep learning models like BERT for better classification
+- Improve UI/UX with user authentication and logging
-- Deploy to a cloud platform for scalability
+- Deploy to cloud platforms (AWS/GCP) with Docker

 ## Credits